Меню:

 *** No errors detected

-But if we'll make an error, and forgot to call t.doCalc(), or calculation will made incorrectly, then I'll get something like:
+But if we'll make an error, and forgot to call t.doCalc(), or calculations will be made incorrectly, then we'll get something like:

 Running 1 test case...